phoenix-rtos/phoenix-rtos-doc/kernel/vm/objects.md

 copy-on-write strategy when processes are forked.
 This problem was solved by BSD UVM memory management subsystem by introducing the anonymous mapping abstraction.

-This chapter briefly presents memory objects idea and the memory objects architecture supported by Phoenix-RTOS microkernel.
+This chapter briefly presents memory objects idea and the memory objects architecture supported by Feniks-RTOS microkernel.

 ## Understanding the process address space